Josh Jacobs rallies Raiders past Bears 24-21

 Chicago pinned Oakland to the 3 with the punt before the Raiders responded with their longest game-winning drive in the fourth quarter in at least 20 years, aided by Erik Harris’ 3-yard run on a fake punt after Chicago committed a running into the punter penalty on fourth-and-6.

 Carr completed a 23-yard pass to Foster Moreau on third-and-1 to get the ball deep and Jacobs finished it off as part of a big night from the player acquired with one of the draft picks Oakland got for Mack.
-Jacobs ran 123 yards and two scores and added three catches for 20 yards.
+Jacobs ran 123 yards and two scores against a defense that hadn’t allowed 100 yards rushing to a single team all season.

+“We punched them in the mouth and they didn’t like it,” guard Richie Incognito said.
+“They were talking a bunch of trash that first drive.
+We came out that first drive, then punched them in the mouth and all that talk stopped.”

+The Bears on the other hand managed only 42 yards on 17 carries for the game as Oakland controlled both lines of scrimmage.

 SACK ATTACK